 For example, when she performed a search, Woroch found $3 off Tide Pods from Kroger, $1 off any two boxes of Cheerios and $1 off any 1-pound package of Jennie-O turkey breast.
 And just like that, you have $5 in savings.

-Use Your Coupons
+Use Those Coupons

-Strategy is key to saving on groceries.
+A strategy is key to saving on groceries.
 So, put your grocery store coupons to work.